2023 Guangzhou car attack: Perpetrator

-At 19:36 on the night of the attack, Guangzhou police announced they arrested a suspect, Wen Mou (Chinese: 温某), a 22-year-old man from Jieyang.
+At 19:36 on the night of the attack, Guangzhou police announced they arrested a suspect, Wen Qingyun (温庆运; April 2000 – 19 April 2024), a then 22-year-old man from Jieyang.
 Three days later, he was charged with endangering public safety by dangerous means.
 Red Star News contacted Wen's father, who stated that at about 12:00, his son said he was going out to find friends, and then drove away.